hack3r3d/dracula/DESIGN.md

 The API consists of a couple of basically CRUD functions.

 ### createCounter([data]) returns counterId
-Create counter apply data to new counter document and return a UUID.
+Create counter apply data to new counter document and return a counterId.

-### count(counterId,  count, [data])
+### count(counterId,  count, [data]) return position
-This updates a counter in the collection associated with the provided counterId.
+Update counter in the collection associated with the provided counterId.
 If data is provided, data gets saved on the counter count being saved.

-### getCounter(counterId)
+Returns position.

+### getCounter(counterId, [position]) returns counter[]
 Gets all of the counter counts sorted by position with oldest first.
+If position is provided, return that one counter.

 ## Document
 A counter is a collection of counter documents collated together with a unique id - counterId.

+All documents will have createdAt and updatedAt date timestamp fields.

 In the database the data might look something like this.
 ```